Ordospora colligata: Genome

 O. colligata, like other Microsporidia, has undergone an extreme reduction in its genome.
 The reduction has happened before the origin of the present species and with that before their adaption to vertebrate hosts.

 In contrast to other Microsporidia, O. colligata is not capable of producing RNA interference.

 Etymology

 Ordospora is derived from the Latin noun ordo; line of similar specimen and the Latin noun spora; seed.

-The specific name colligatais derived from the Latin verb colligo, bind together, which refers to the connected sporoblasts and spores.
+The specific name colligata is derived from the Latin verb colligo, bind together, which refers to the connected sporoblasts and spores.